I hit a big milestone recently on my travel blog, Where’s Sharon – I hit…

 You can see how my site grew from October 2013 when I relaunched my site in WordPress and went from an online journal with 0 page views to a far more professional travel blog.

-I can take you through the different stages in what I did, what affect it had, etc, but I think the most interesting things to talk about is how I took the site from those beginning stages – where I left off in my 12,000 page views article – and took it to its current level of over 100,000 with continuous growth, even when I am not working on this site at all.
+I can take you through the different stages in what I did, what affect it had, etc, but I think the most interesting things to talk about is how I took the site from those beginning stages – where I left off in my 12,000 page views article – and took it to over 100,000 with continuous growth, even when I am not working on this site at all.

 My big secret…